-- Evidence suggests a vasectomy is a very effective method of birth control that does not impact sexual function, sex drive, testosterone production, or other hormone levels.
+- Vasectomy is a very effective method of birth control that does not impact sexual function, sex drive, or testosterone levels.

-- Usually a simple outpatient procedure, vasectomy complications are rare, and recovery is typically quick.
+- Vasectomy complications are rare, and recovery is typically quick.

-- Studies examining free testosterone and luteinizing hormone levels find no significant difference between men with or without vasectomies.
+- Studies examining the free testosterone levels, and luteinizing hormone levels find no significant difference between men with or without vasectomies.

 Does a Vasectomy Lower Testosterone?